sunlightlabs/datajam/_posts/plugins/2012-08-21-creating-plugins.md

 and minify all necessary scripts into a single `application-compiled.min.js`, called via git pre-commit hook.
 How you do this is up to you, but an example of ours, using rake and a manifest file can be found in Chat or Datacard's source.
+More discussion of asset packaging will be included in lower sections of this guide.

 ## Caching